tuxera/reliance-edge/README.md

 Reliance Edge is not designed for high-end embedded systems that run complicated operating systems like Linux or Windows Embedded Compact.
-Embedded systems of that variety are better served by other file systems, like Datalight's [Reliance Nitro](http://www.datalight.com/products/embedded-file-systems/reliance-nitro).
+Embedded systems of that variety are better served by other file systems, like Tuxera's [Reliance Nitro](http://www.datalight.com/products/embedded-file-systems/reliance-nitro).

 ## Getting Reliance Edge Working